 - Open Internet Explorer, then More, then Settings

 - You can now enable or disable the Allow cookies.

 At any time you exercise your right to deactivate or delete cookies from this website.
 These actions are performed differently based on the browser you are using.

 - Web browsers are the tools in charge of storing cookies and from this site you must make the right to remove or disable them.
 Neither this website nor its legal representatives can guarantee the correct or incorrect handling of cookies by the mentioned browsers.

 - In some cases it is necessary to install cookies so that the browser does not forget its decision not to accept them.

-- In the case of Google Analytics cookies, this company stores cookies on servers located in the United States and agrees not to share it with third parties, except in cases where it is necessary for the operation of the system or when the law requires To this effect.
-According to Google does not save your IP address.
-Google Inc. is a company adhering to the Safe Harbor Agreement that guarantees that all data transferred will be treated with a level of protection in accordance with European regulations.
-Detailed information can be found on this link.
-If you want information about the use that Google gives to cookies, we enclose this other link.
+- In the case of Google Analytics cookies, this company stores cookies on servers located in the United States and agrees to share them with third parties, except in cases where it is necessary for the operation of the system or when the law requires To this effect.
+According to Google it does not save your IP address.
+Google Inc. is a company adhering to the Safe Harbor Agreement that guarantees that the data will be treated with a level of protection in accordance with European regulations.
+Detailed information can be found on this link .
+If you want information about the use that Google gives to cookies, we enclose this other link .

 - For any questions or queries about this cookie, do not hesitate to contact us through the contact section.